YoungChulDK/GarminCryptoPrices/README.md

 ## Authors
 * Ole Lim Christiansen

+## License
+* MIT License

 ## Donations are appreciated!
-I try to keep all my software development open source, and free to use, so donations are much appreciated! :)
+I try to keep all my projects open source, and free to use, so donations are much appreciated! :)

 - **BTC**: 1ALX52tCCfn7bYFjC1A5StK1f3FJLUyhd1